LukasWoodtli/WebPage/content/rotation_matrix.md

 - All $3$ column vectors are *unit vectors*
 - Dot product of any $2$ column vectors is zero (they are all mutually orthogonal to each other)

-> These constraints ensure that the determinant of $R$ is $1$ for right-handed frames

 $$R^TR = I$$